Dump and Bake Meatball Casserole

 Step 1: Preheat the Oven

-Add a pinch of salt and stir well to combine all ingredients.
+2. Add a pinch of salt and stir well to ensure everything is mixed together.

 Step 3: Bake Covered

 Cover the dish tightly with aluminum foil.
-Bake in the preheated oven for 35 minutes.
+Place in the preheated oven and bake for 35 minutes.

 After 35 minutes:

-2. Check if the pasta is cooked to al dente; if not fully done, cover again and bake for an additional 5–10 minutes.
+2. Stir the casserole gently to check if the pasta is al dente.
+If it needs more time, re-cover and bake for an additional 5–10 minutes.

-Return the dish to the oven without covering it.
-Bake for another 5–10 minutes until the cheese is melted and bubbly.
+2. Return it to the oven uncovered for another 5–10 minutes until melted and bubbly.

-Garnish with grated Parmesan cheese and fresh herbs before serving, if desired.
-Enjoy your delicious Dump and Bake Meatball Casserole!
+Garnish with grated Parmesan cheese and fresh herbs before serving if desired.
+Enjoy this delicious Dump and Bake Meatball Casserole!

 How to Serve Dump and Bake Meatball Casserole